Branse Burbridge

 In September 1944 No. 85 Squadron returned to intruding over Germany and supporting RAF Bomber Command.
 Burbridge was awarded a bar to his DFC in October 1944 and a Distinguished Service Order (DSO) the following month.
 From September 1944 to January 1945, Burbridge claimed 13 enemy night fighter aircraft destroyed — including four in one night.
 In February 1945 both men were awarded a bar to their DSO.

 After the end of the war in May 1945, Burbridge stayed in the RAF for a further seven months before resigning his commission.
 He studied at Oxford University and then Cambridge University before entering the Christian ministry.
 He remained in its service until his retirement.
-Burbridge resided in Chorleywood until his death in November 2016.
+Burbridge resided in Chorleywood in Hertfordshire until his death in November 2016.